Table of Contents[Hide][Show]

 A Very Bad Quality Nirvana Video

-Don’t expect an HD quality concert video.
-Remember this rare Nirvana Hoboken video was recorded in 1989.
+Don’t expect an HD-quality concert video.
+Don’t forget that this incredibly rare Nirvana Hoboken video was captured back in 1989.
 It was probably digitized from an old VHS tape someone found in the bottom of a damp box in their basement.
-So don’t expect much in the way quality.
+So, don’t expect much in the way of quality.

-The full clip is about 10 minutes long and begins with the cameraman taping their journey from Manhattan to Hoboken on the Path train.
+The video lasts around 10 minutes and shows the cameraman’s trip from Manhattan to Hoboken on the Path train.
 Check out the people on the train.
 Gotta love those giant greasy late 1980s and early 1990s hairstyles.
 Even Kurt Cobain had giant hair at the time.

 Nirvana Maxwell’s Hoboken: Setlist

 Here’s another video of the show.
 It’s about 20 minutes long and includes the following songs.
 You might recognize some of Nirvana’s future hit songs like “About A Girl” in the setlist.